 A proceeding is started by filing a complaint and issuing a summons.
 A summons served under Title 70, chapter 30, MCA, must contain a notice to the condemnee to file and serve an answer.
-Within 6 months from the date that the summons is served, unless the court shortens or lengthens that time for good cause, the court, sitting without a jury, shall commence a trial on the issue of whether a preliminary condemnation order should be issued.
+Within 6 months from the date that the summons is served, unless the court shortens or lengthens that time for good cause, the court, sitting without a jury, holds a hearing on the issue of whether the taking is necessary and a preliminary condemnation order should be issued.